Dr Caroline is very good at explaining how Braincore works.

 A prospective BrainCore client typically calls to schedule an assessment when conventional treatment options are not as effective as expected.

 Next, the qEEG (quantitative electroencephalograph) will be performed to assess brainwave dysregulation.
 The purpose of this non-invasive procedure is to measure brainwave activity from all lobes of the brain using cutting edge computer technology.
-A qEEG takes less than 30-minutes and it is quite relaxing, even for kids.

 Neurofeedback is biofeedback for the brain.
 The training tends to improve cognitive function, attention, mood, anxiety, and behavior.
 It helps quiet the mind.
 It is non-invasive and generally has no side effects.

 Think of it as regulating central nervous system-related problems or “dysregulation.”
 It is commonly used to address the symptoms associated with ADD, ADHD, depression, anxiety, attachment disorder, autism, panic attacks, peak performance, traumatic brain injury or concussions, seizures, and sleep problems.
 Often specific areas of the brain are trained differently to address various issues associated with neurofeedback.
 BrainCore Therapy does not treat, solve, or cure mental and physical health issues.
-It is desinged to help regulate brainwave patterns.
+It is designed to help regulate brainwave patterns.

 The number of sessions depend on the patient and the severity of the health condition.
 It is no different than asking how long it will take one person to get in shape by going to the gym compared to another individual.
 The typical package of BrainCore visits starts with 20 to 30 sessions.
 After every 10th or 15th session, a qEEG is performed to determine progress and if the protocol should be changed.

-Patients often notice an improvement within 6 to 10 sessions provided they have been following the treatment plan protocol, they have supported their body with proper nutrition and other healthful lifestyle efforts, and they are enthusiastically participating in the healing process as a collaborative effort with the doctor.
+Patients often notice an improvement within 6 to 10 sessions provided they have been following the treatment plan protocol, they have supported their body with proper nutrition and other healthful lifestyle efforts, and they are participating in the healing process as a collaborative effort with the doctor.
 Quite frequently, family members of BrainCore patients are the first to notice the client’s changes in terms of their behavior, thought process, decreased reliance on medications, and sleep.

 Clinicians report that more than half their neurofeedback clients start neurofeedback while taking one or more medications.
 After training for a while, it is often possible to reduce medication under appropriate medical supervision.
 Please consult with your medical doctor to manage your case and prescriptions.